ryanfoxgithub/eth-red-blue/README.md

-# eth‑red‑blue - Mobile Ransomware Red/Blue Lab
+# eth‑red‑blue — Mobile Ransomware Red/Blue Lab

 > **Elevator pitch**
 > A complete, reproducible red/blue lab that simulates a mobile ransomware campaign against a **physical Google Pixel 6a** on an **isolated Wi‑Fi AP**.
 > The **Red Team** delivers and sideloads a lab APK (“LockerSim”) that encrypts a **scoped** photo folder and sends benign JSON beacons.
 > The **Blue Team** ingests **Suricata EVE** and **ADB logcat --> Wazuh**, engineers detections (D1/N1/W1–W5), and correlates _boot --> first beacon_ in Elastic Security.
-> Everything you need to **re‑run the exercise end‑to‑end** - code, rules, KQL/EQL, and helper scripts, is in this repo.
+> Everything you need to **re‑run the exercise end‑to‑end**—code, rules, KQL/EQL, and helper scripts—is in this repo.

 ---